-107 (1) The Board shall provide for the safe custody of the seal.

-(2) The seal of the Company shall not be affixed to any instrument except by the authority of a resolution of the Board or of a Committee of the Board authorised by it in that behalf, and except in the presence of at least one director or the manager, if any, or of the secretary or such other person as the Board may appoint for the purpose; and such director or manager or the secretary or other person aforesaid shall sign every instrument to which the seal of the Company is so affixed in their presence.

-(3) Subject to the provisions of the Act and amendment thereto, if any, made from time to time, and with the authorisation of Board, the Company may dispense/make the affixing the Common Seal in documents, optional.
+- 107 (1) The Board shall provide for the safe custody of the seal. - (2) The seal of the Company shall not be affixed to any instrument except by the authority of a resolution of the Board or of a Committee of the Board authorised by it in that behalf, and except in the presence of at least one director or the manager, if any, or of the secretary or such other person as the Board may appoint for the purpose; and such director or manager or the secretary or other person aforesaid shall sign every instrument to which the seal of the Company is so affixed in their presence. - The seal, its custody and use Affixation of seal - (3) Subject to the provisions of the Act and amendment thereto, if any, made from time to time, and with the authorisation of Board, the Company may dispense/make the affixing the Common Seal in documents, optional.